outterback/bitwig-midi-controller-scripts/midimix/README.md

 The script is configured according to the following controller map.
 ![](./images/controller_map.png)

-You can find the midimix editor software [here](http://www.akaipro.com/products/recording/midimix).
+You can find the midimix editor software [here](http://www.akaipro.com/products/recording/midimix) in case you need to check or change your controller settings.

 Add your controller manually in bitwig: